AdaCore/training_material/courses/comprehensive_rust_training/170_iterators/01_motivation.rst

        int elem = *ptr;
    }

-If students ask, you can point out that this is how Rust's slice and array iterators work under the hood (though implemented as a Rust iterator).
+This is how Rust's slice and array iterators work under the hood (though implemented as a Rust iterator).